 The Norman Way

-This Wexford County Council commissioned GPS audio guide serves as a good case study with which to see how we have embedded the various elements of text, pictures, video and audio onto Google Maps.
+This Wexford County Council commissioned GPS audio guide served as a good case study with which to see how we have embedded the various elements of text, pictures, video and audio onto Google Maps.

 An innovative way to savour Ireland